 - Suspicious undiagnosed rash and/or itch

 - Yellow or green drainage from eyes or nose

 A student who is seen by a physician and started on antibiotics for a bacterial infection should stay out of school for 24 hours after treatment has begun.

 All incidences of communicable diseases such as chicken pox, head lice, impetigo, flu, strep throat, fifths disease, scarlet fever, and herpes simplex should be reported to the school nurse.
 The students' return to school will be discussed and planned at that time.

 FREQUENT HAND WASHING WITH WARM SOAP AND WATER IS THE BEST WAY TO PREVENT THE SPREAD OF GERMS AND INFECTIONS…..

-Please remember that ALL medications in school require a doctors’ note and parent permission.
-Please do not send any medication to school before contacting the school nurse.
+Please remember that ALL medications in school require a doctor’s note and parental permission.
+Please do not send any medication to the school before contacting the school nurse.